sourceduty/Per-key_RGB_Keyboard/README.md

-# Per-key_RGB_Keyboard

-⌨️ Software concept for controlling every individual LED backlight for each mechanical key on an RGB keyboard.

 ![per-key](https://github.com/sourceduty/Per-key_RGB_Keyboard/assets/123030236/58593499-99b0-485a-b271-c84cf7f056a9)

+> Software concept for controlling every individual LED backlight for each mechanical key on an RGB keyboard.

+#

 A software application controls each LED backlight for every mechanical key on an RGB computer keyboard.
 This open-source application can illuminate individual keys to indicate the order in which the user needs to press each key.